How do I send CTRL ALT Delete using Remote Desktop?

-Step 3.
-On client computer, type the host computer’s device ID that is set automatically by AnyViewer, and click Connect.
+Step 2.
+On the client computer, type the host computer’s device ID that is set automatically by AnyViewer, and click Connect.

-Step 4.
-On host computer, your partner will receive a request.
+Step 5.
+On the host computer, your partner will receive a request.
 You can control his computer after he allows the request.
 If he denies it, the connection will be canceled.

 Step 5.
 Now the remote control is successfully established.
 You can find Ctrl + Alt + Del under the "Operation" option.